Appendix D: Satisfactory Academic Progress (SAP) Policy for Financial Aid Recipients

-- The Academic Standing Policy applies to all TU students and violations can lead to dismissal from TU.
-For more information on the Academic Standing Policy, see Academic Standards and Procedures in this catalog.
+The Academic Standing Policy applies to all Towson University students and violations can lead to dismissal from TU.

-Undergraduate students must meet all four of these cumulative SAP standards to be eligible to receive most financial aid programs (including student and parents loans; state scholarships; Federal Work-Study funds; and federal, state and institutional grants).
+Undergraduate students must meet all three of these cumulative requirements to remain eligible to receive the aid programs above.

 Definition of Unit Terminology

-- Attempted Units - include units for all accepted transfer courses and all TU courses you were still registered for as of each term’s change of schedule deadline.
+- Attempted Units - include all accepted transfer courses and test credits and all TU courses that you don't drop by the change of schedule (drop/add) deadline.

-- Uncompleted Units - include all Attempted Units not successfully completed.
-This includes all courses with any of the following grades: AU (Audit), W (Withdraw), I (Incomplete), U (Unsatisfactory), and F or FX (Failure).
+- Uncompleted Units - include all attempted units that were not successfully completed including all of the following grades: AU (Audit), F or FX (Failure), I (Incomplete), NCR (No credit), U (Unsatisfactory), or W (Withdraw).

-- Repeating a passed course to earn a higher grade, will only count as Completed Units once.
-All other attempts will count as Uncompleted Units.
+Repeated Courses - If you repeat a passed course, it will only count as completed units once.
+All other attempts will count as uncompleted units.

-- TU excludes developmental courses from the Completion Rate formula and Maximum Attempted Units calculations.
+Developmental Courses - TU excludes the following courses from the completion rate formula and Maximum Attempted Unit calculations: DVMT (math), DVRD (reading), and DVWR (writing).